atroxaper/p6-LogP6-Blog-Example/README.md

 If you change `$trace` log level to `$debug` in the MAIN script then you will not see logs from Calculator.

-## Add database cache for primes
+## Cache primes using a database

-Add some logic on our application - add database for caching primes.
-If a user will ask 1000th prime number then we calculate all thousand primes and store it the database for future calls:
+Add some logic to our application - add a database for caching primes.
+If a user asks 1000th prime number. then we will calculate all thousand primes and store it in the database for future calls:

 ```perl6